syrrim/Term-JS/README.md

     wordnik cool -a | playsound

 Which would play people pronouncing the word 'cool'.
-In this case it occurs three times, but you migh want it to only happen once.
+In this case it occurs four times, but you might want it to only happen once.
 In that case it could be

     wordnik cool -a | head 1 | playsound